eburzlaff/real-estate-app/README.md

-# Eduardo Burzlaff Individual Project

-# Real Estate website - Java Maven Project from Enterprise Java class - Madison College
+# Real Estate App - Java Maven Project from Enterprise Java class - Madison College

 # [Youtube Demo Presentation Link](https://www.youtube.com/watch?v=eT4bvYaDSXw)

-### Problem Statement
+### Description

-A lot of people try to look for a house and cannot find many options online.
-As a solution to that problem, The RS Property Website allows potential buyers and sellers to have a platform where they can look for various properties or add properties to move and instigate the real state industry ecosystem of transactions.
+The Real Estate App allows potential buyers and sellers to have a platform where they can look for various properties or add properties to move and instigate the real state industry ecosystem of transactions.

 ### Project Technologies/Techniques